imrishit98/aitools.fyi-Black-Friday-and-Cyber-Monday-Deals/README.md

 | Frase         | Frase is the fastest and easiest way to create content that ranks on Google.                                                                                                                  | [30% OFF for Life](https://www.frase.io/?via=nikhil25)                                                                                                             | -             |
 | Murf AI       | Go from text to speech with a versatile AI voice generator.                                                                                                                                   | [25% off on all yearly plans, including upgrades from monthly to yearly and yearly to higher yearly plans INCLUDING ENTERPRISE!](https://get.murf.ai/388yfpqwvwp5) | BLACK25       |
 | SocialBee     | Your AI-Powered Social Media Manager                                                                                                                                                          | [Get 70% OFF on monthly plan for 3 months and 30% OFF yearly plan.](https://get.socialbee.io/wcw8ya21lixa-blackriday2023)                                          | SOCIALBEEBF23 |

+Please open a PR to submit your deal.